RuiFSP/100-days-of-code/r1-log.md

 ### R1D1

-Day1 was a beginner revision about variables and how to manage data Different topics were discussed, such as: print, inputs The end project is [Band Name Generator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day1)
+Day1 was a beginner revision about variables and how to manage data.
+Different topics were discussed, such as: print, inputs The end project is [Band Name Generator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day1)

 ### R1D2
-Day2 was basically a revision about understanding types and how to manipulate strings The end project is [Tip Calculator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day2)
+Day2 was basically a revision about understanding types and how to manipulate strings.
+The end project is [Tip Calculator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day2)